edina/nbexchange/how_it_works.md

     POST /submission?course_id=$cid&assignment_id=$aid&timestamp=$timestamp, files = _zip-file_

 1. Grabs the uploaded file (we use `.zip` files for assignments) and store it in a _location_,
-2. Note that we specifically define the timestamp - this should be the same string as stored in `timestamp.txt`
+2. Note that we specifically define the `timestamp` - this should be the same string as the plugin stored in the `timestamp.txt` file,
 3. Creates an `action` record, noting `action=submitted`, the assignment, file location, who did the action, and add the timestamp

 #### collect